page contents

 Importance of natural lighting in buildings

-Natural lighting isn’t just about illumination; it shapes mood, health, and energy efficiency in architectural design.
+According to UCLA Health, natural lighting isn’t just about illumination; it shapes mood, health, and energy efficiency in architectural design.
 Studies confirm that exposure to natural light positively impacts circadian rhythms, boosts mental alertness, and reduces reliance on artificial lighting, thereby cutting energy costs.
 Moreover, natural light accentuates architectural features, fosters dynamic spaces, and establishes a connection with the outdoors, enhancing overall quality of life.

-Skylights, Solar tubes, and Solar Skylights
+About Skylights, Solar tubes, and Solar Skylights

 Comparison between skylights, solar skylights, and solar tubes